Tuminha/NHANES-Periodontitis-Machine-Learning-Project/ARTICLE_DRAFT.md

 # Machine Learning for Periodontitis Prediction: A Realistic Assessment Using NHANES 2011-2014

-**Draft Version:** 0.1 (December 2025)
+**Draft Version:** 0.2 (December 2025)
-**Status:** Work in Progress
+**Status:** Publication Ready
 **Target:** medRxiv preprint → Journal of Clinical Periodontology / JDR

 ---

 ## Abstract

-**Background:** Previous machine learning studies for periodontitis prediction have reported exceptional performance (AUC >0.95), but these results may reflect optimistic internal validation.
-We evaluated modern gradient boosting methods with rigorous cross-validation and probability calibration using nationally representative NHANES data.
+**Background:** Prior work reported very high internal performance for periodontitis prediction but poor external transfer.
+We benchmarked modern gradient boosting with calibrated probabilities and explicit missing-data handling on NHANES 2011–2014.

-**Methods:** We analyzed 9,379 US adults aged ≥30 from NHANES 2011-2014 with complete periodontal examinations.
-Periodontitis was defined using CDC/AAP criteria.
-We compared five models (Logistic Regression, Random Forest, XGBoost, CatBoost, LightGBM) using stratified 5-fold cross-validation.
-Key innovations included native handling of missing values as informative features and isotonic calibration for probability estimates.
+**Methods:** Adults 30+ with full periodontal exams were labeled by CDC/AAP criteria.
+XGBoost, LightGBM, and CatBoost were trained with Optuna tuning, monotonic constraints, stratified five-fold cross-validation, and isotonic calibration.
+We treated missingness as informative via native NaNs and indicators.
+To reduce treatment-seeking bias we removed dental behavior variables and reported both the constrained primary model and a full secondary model.
+Two operating points were pre-specified: rule-out and balanced.

-**Results:** The calibrated ensemble achieved AUC 0.7302 (95% CI: 0.XX-0.XX) with 97.97% recall at optimized threshold.
-Modern gradient boosting significantly outperformed logistic regression (AUC improvement: +13.5%, p<0.001).
-Missing data indicators contributed meaningfully to prediction, supporting the "missingness as information" hypothesis.
-Performance was substantially lower than previously reported (~0.73 vs 0.95), suggesting prior studies may have been overfit.
+**Results:** Boosters achieved AUC ≈0.72–0.73 and PR-AUC ≈0.82–0.83, outperforming logistic regression by ~12%.
+The primary model without reverse-causality features reached AUC 0.7172 and PR-AUC 0.8157.
+At the rule-out threshold sensitivity was 99.9% with specificity 12.4%; at the balanced threshold sensitivity was 72.8% with specificity 59.2%.
+Removing dental behavior variables reduced AUC by ~1%, indicating that core risk factors drive most of the signal.
+Isotonic calibration improved Brier loss.
+Missing-data ablations favored native NaNs with indicators; complete-case analysis reduced AUC to ~0.68.

-**Conclusions:** Gradient boosting with calibration provides a realistic, reproducible screening tool for periodontitis using low-cost predictors.
-The model achieves high sensitivity suitable for population screening but moderate specificity, consistent with the limited predictive power of demographic and metabolic factors alone.
+**Conclusions:** With low-cost predictors, discrimination saturates near AUC 0.72–0.73.
+A two-threshold policy yields a practical rule-out tool, while positive screens require clinical confirmation.
+The feature-drop analysis reduces bias and improves plausibility.
+External validation on an independent cycle or cohort is the next step.

 **Keywords:** Periodontitis, Machine Learning, NHANES, Gradient Boosting, Calibration, Screening